DamianSuess/damiansuess/readme.md

 # Hi there I'm Damian! 🙋‍

 Founder of [Xeno Innovations](https://xenoinc.com) and [Suess Labs](https://www.suesslabs.com) and avocate for all nerdy things 💻 Who doesn't like exploring for a new challenge.
-By day I'm a robotics engineer and by night, still crackin' away buring that midnight oil.
+I'm a robotics engineer by day, and at night still crackin' away buring that midnight oil on something.

     One should always innovate & never loose that steam